python-constraint/python-constraint/README.rst

 API documentation
 -----------------
-Documentation for the module is available at: http://labix.org/doc/constraint/.
+Documentation for the module is available at: http://python-constraint.github.io/python-constraint/.
 It can be built locally by running `make clean html` from the `docs` folder.
+For viewing RST files locally, `restview <https://pypi.org/project/restview/>`_ is recommended.

 Download and install
 --------------------